ashokitschool/DevOps-Documents/13_MiniKube_Setup.md

 1) Login into AWS Cloud account
 2) Create Linux VM with Ubuntu AMI (t2.medium or t3.medium)
+3) Select Storage as 50 GB (Default is 8 GB only for Linux)
 2) Create Linux VM and connect to it using SSH Client

 ## Step-2 : Install Docker In Ubuntu VM